strongloop/loopback/docs/api-geopoint.md

 });
 ```

-Loopback models with a GeoPoint property and an attached Data Source may be queried using geo-spatial filters and sorting.

-For example, the following code is an an example of finding the three nearest coffee shops.
+You can query LoopBack models with a GeoPoint property and an attached data source using geo-spatial filters and sorting.
+For example, the following code finds the three nearest coffee shops.

 ```js
 CoffeeShop.attachTo(oracle);